 Students who wish to miss a school day or a portion thereof in order to visit a college or university should submit a College Visit Day Permission Form to the administration, indicating the day(s) the student plans to miss, what college will be visited, and parental authorization.
-The administration will give permission to the student for the missed days and will notify the student and parents.
+Students who miss school for a college visit should follow the planned absence policy (see section 4.6.2).